Sharp stability for Sobolev and log-Sobolev inequalities, with optimal dimensional dependence: The large-dimensional limit: Proof of Corollary

 Using Lemmata~\ref{lem:limit--lhs} and~\ref{lem:limit-rhs}, with $b=\pi\,\tilde b$, for nonnegative Lipschitz functions $u$ with compact support, we have proved the following result. \begin{proposition} With $\beta_\star$ given by~\eqref{bstar}, for all nonnegative $u\in\mathrm H^1(\gamma)$,

 \end{proposition} The extension to any nonnegative function $u\in\mathrm H^1(\gamma)$ follows by a simple density argument, as the constants in Proposition~\ref{Prop:logsob} depend neither on the support nor on the bound on $|\nabla u|$.
-It is worth pointing out that the stability constant $\beta_\star\,\pi/2$ for Gaussian log-Sobolev inequality concerning {\it nonnegative functions} is obtained from the best stability constant for Sobolev's inequality for {\it nonnegative functions}.
+A crucial feature of Proposition~\ref{Prop:logsob} is that the stability constant $\beta_\star\,\pi/2$ does not depend on $N$.
+It is worth pointing out the constant $\beta_\star$ in this bound comes from the (unknown) best stability constant for Sobolev's inequality for nonnegative functions.
+Any lower bound on this stability constant gives a lower bound on the constant $\beta_*$.
+In particular, we have $\beta_\star\ge\beta$ with $\beta$ as in Theorem~\ref{main}.

-Notice that in the above argument to obtain stability for logarithmic Sobolev from stability for Sobolev we did not compute the limit as $d\to +\infty$ of the r.h.s.~of the inequality in Theorem~\ref{main}.
-Instead, we computed the limit for a lower bound of this term.

 \begin{proof}[Proof of Corollary~\ref{logsob}] We have to extend the result of Proposition~\ref{Prop:logsob} to the case of sign-changing functions.
 This part of the proof is a variation of the argument used in the proof of Proposition~\ref{Prop:BE}.
 We shall use the notation